tylerbutler/tylerbutler.com/posts/2012/(p) 2012-05-28 how-to-install-python-pip-and-virtualenv-on-windows-with-powershell.md

 ---

-***Important note: As of February 2014 this guide is a little out of date.
-I intend to update it soon; I simply haven't had the time yet.
-Working on it!***

-*Updated May 12, 2013*
+*Updated October 7, 2014*

-If you do any Python development, you'll probably run into an awful lot of package installation instructions [that read][3]:
+If you do any Python development, you'll probably run into an awful lot of package installation instructions [that read][1]:

 > To install, use pip:
 >